UK economy stagnates heading into general election

-Britain’s economy stagnated in April after emerging from recession in the first quarter of the year, official data showed Wednesday ahead of the country’s general election next month.
+Britain’s economy stagnated in April after emerging from recession in the first quarter of the year, official data showed Wednesday, dealing a setback to Prime Minister Rishi Sunak ahead of next month’s general election.

 The zero growth in April followed an expansion of 0.4 percent in March, according to the Office for National Statistics.

-Britain votes on July 4 in an election widely expected to be won by the main opposition Labour party, a victory that would end 14 years of rule by the Conservatives, currently led by Prime Minister Rishi Sunak.
+Britain votes on July 4 in an election widely expected to be won by the main opposition Labour party, a victory that would end 14 years of rule by Conservatives, who have been led by Sunak since 2022.

+“There is more to do, but the economy is turning a corner and inflation is back down to normal,” finance minister Jeremy Hunt said in reaction to Wednesday’s data.

+The Conservatives would “keep the economy growing with our clear plan to cut taxes on work, homes and pensions”, he added.

 Britain had emerged from a short-lived recession with growth in the first quarter of this year.